 Robin Crocker began her study of art in the northern Michigan woods where scholarship to the Interlochen Arts Academy afforded her access to the Visual Arts program developed by Cranbrook-educated, Jean Noble Parsons.
 Working within that creative tradition, focused on the importance of both craftsmanship and concept, she developed skills in ceramics, metalsmithing, sculpture, and printmaking.
 It was an exhilarating time spent immersed in the process of mastering techniques, learning design principles and discovering personal forms of expression.
 This rigorously creative environment provided challenge, support, and fostered Robin’s unique brand of critical thinking.

 Awarded the Conway Fellowship, a four-year tuition and supply stipend to attend Washington University in St. Louis’ School of Fine Arts, Robin continued her arts education focusing on ceramics, sculpture, and glass.
-After a semester abroad at the Goldsmith’s College in London, where she received her first exposure to the bronze casting process, she chose to explore papermaking and printmaking with Professors Peter Marcus and Joan Hall, pioneers of the massive press and large-scale printmaking and received her Bachelor of Fine Arts in printmaking.
+Robin spent a semester abroad at the Goldsmith’s College in London where she received her first exposure to the bronze casting process.
+Upon her return to St. Louis she studied papermaking and printmaking with Professors Peter Marcus and Joan Hall, pioneers of the massive press and large-scale printmaking and received her Bachelor of Fine Arts in printmaking.

-Following a summer spent glassblowing, working in clay, papermaking, painting, and playing at the SummerVail Art Workshop in Colorado alongside some of the leading American craft artists, Robin settled into her first job at the B.Z.
+Following a summer spent glassblowing, working in clay, papermaking, and painting at the SummerVail Art Workshop in Minturn, Colorado alongside some of the leading American craft artists, Robin settled into her first job at the B.Z.
 Wagman Gallery in St. Louis.
 There she helped to represent and sell many of those craft artists as well as locally and nationally recognized artists.

 Robin returned to St. Louis at the invitation of Paul Guzzardo, design/media activist, to collaborate on the design and development of a four-story loft building, 1521 Washington, into a virtual/actual nightclub (Club Kabool) and living space.
 Contributing both architectural design and surface finishing expertise toward the transformation of this former shoe factory, the project won an American Institute of Architects (AIA) award.
 While in St. Louis, she completed two significant sculpture restoration projects: The University City Lions Gates, comprised of 32 large plaques and friezes, and Michelangelo’s David, a bronze cast located in Buffalo, New York molded from the original marble sculpture.

 After completion of the 1521 Washington project Robin moved to New York City and entered the digital design world working for production companies specializing in large meeting events for corporate clients.
 CDR Architects in New York City learned of Robin's patina expertise and contracted her to finish the interior and exterior architectural elements for their project, Eileen Fisher’s Flagship Soho Store, which also garnered an AIA Award.
 Robin also contributed finishing expertise to Felissimo, a 1901 mid-town Manhattan townhouse turned boutique department store designed by Clodagh.
 Most recently she worked with a team to patina steel beams, and the stair structure in Mark Weil and Joan Hall's Jamestown, RI home designed by Trivers Associates of St. Louis.
-With the exception of the occasional patina project Robin has worked the past 22 years as a freelance designer through her company, OceanRoar Graphics contracting with production companies to provide presentation design for large scale multimedia experiences, meetings, and events for clients in the pharmaceutical, automotive, financials, fashion & fragrance industries.
+With the exception of the occasional patina project Robin has worked the past 23 years as a freelance designer through her company, OceanRoar Graphics, contracting with production companies to provide presentation design for large scale multimedia experiences, meetings, and events for clients in the pharmaceutical, automotive, financials, fashion & fragrance industries.
 Currently Robin is primarily focused on her career as an artist and recently mounted the first solo exhibit of her work at the Art Space Vincennes Gallery in Vincennes, Indiana.